 Quick Answer

 Claude AI works by predicting the next word in a sequence using a massive neural network trained on diverse text.
 What makes it special: Constitutional AI (self-critique training for safety), 200K token context (reads entire books), and step-by-step reasoning (shows its work).
 It does not "think" like humans—it calculates probabilities, guided by ethical rules.
+Once you understand this, you can use it to write blog posts faster or automate research with far better results.

 Most explanations drown you in terms like "transformer architecture" or "reinforcement learning from human feedback".
 This guide is different.
 We break down Claude AI in three simple layers anyone can understand: